 Datapages endeavors to make geological publications accessible.
 The information contained in these publications can have a longer shelf life than the bound documents themselves.
 Over the years, books go out of print and become rare, or they suffer the ravages of moths and mildew.
 As a result, a great deal of valuable geological information is lost.
 To combat this loss, Datapages digitally captures geological publications and archives them to electronic media, thereby ensuring their future viability by making them indispensable to the geological professionals who need them most.
 By doing this, publications are easily accessible, searchable, and affordable.

 While the idea of providing digital publications and data began years earlier, the digitization of AAPG Bulletins and Special Publications became a primary focus in the early 1990s.
 Other publishers were soon added to the digital library now known as the Archives.
 As the rapidly evolving technology grew, the possibility of delivering the electronic library by internet was established and formed the basis of what has grown to over a million documents.

 Search and Discovery became AAPG and Datapages’ free online journal for upstream energy explorationists in early 2000.
-Since the original posted company reports, reprints of published articles, and submitted material, Search and Discovery has become the home of the AAPG meeting abstracts along with over 52,000 articles and audio-visuals.
+Since the original posted company reports, reprints of published articles, and submitted material, Search and Discovery has become the home of the AAPG meeting abstracts along with over 65,000 documents and audio-visuals.

 Datapages Exploration Objects (DEO) formally launched in April 2014 after several years in development, bringing GIS technology, portal searching, and deep indexing technology to the search-and-retrieval process then delivering all files in georectified or geolocated formats suitable for import to a mapping application.
 All data in the program are mappable.
 For more detail about DEO, go to: http://deo.datapages.com.